yus47/yus47/README.md

 ## Hello, Yus here 👋

 🌱 I’m currently learning Data Science to switch my career path.
-As an aspiring Data Scientist, I am well-equipped with Python, SQL, machine learning, and data analytics, albeit with basic.
+As an aspiring Data Scientist, I am well-equipped with Python, SQL, machine learning, and data analytics, albeit just a bit more than the basics.
+Currently, I am looking for an opportunity to showcase and improve my skills in data!

+📫 How to reach me: just click to the Linkedin link in my profile, and you have found me!
 <!--
 **yus47/yus47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.